 What You Need to Apply for a Marriage License Online

-Most states will require that you submit a certain amount of data upfront.
-In most cases, this will be either filling out a form online and submitting it to the local office or filing it out and bringing it into your appointment with you.
+Most states will ask you to give a certain amount of data up front.
+Typically, this will be filling out a form online and sending it to the local office.
+Otherwise, you can fill it out and bring it to your appointment with you.

 You will need:

-- A certified copy of the birth certificate for each party (not required in all states) or valid passport and full names of both parents plus the name of state of birth
+- A certified copy of the birth certificate for each party (not necessary in all states).
+Or, valid passport and full names of both parents plus the name of the state of birth

 - A current valid state photo ID to prove residency for each party showing current address

-- Proof of residence if applying to be married in a county out of state
+- Proof of residence if applying for a wedding in a county out of state

-- Social security numbers for each party (not required in all states)
+- Social security numbers for each party (not necessary in all states)

 - Full (maiden) name of each party